 - Backup equipment is available in case of technical failure

-- No IT suite or school devices are required
+- Whether school devices or reliable internet are required

 - Setup and pack-down are handled by the provider's team